warlikerichard/Conway-s_Life_game/README.md

 </ul>
 To better understand how this file works, take a look at the file located in the .config folder.<br></br>

-In the folder <b>data</b> you'll finde many ready configurations that represent the first generation of the board. these are the .dat files you must add as parameter in <b>input_cfg</b> at <b>glife.ini</b>.
+In the folder <b>data</b> you'll find many ready configurations that represent the first generation of the board. these are the .dat files you must add as parameter in <b>input_cfg</b> at <b>glife.ini</b>.
 You can also create your own .dat files, you just have to follow the pattern of the given .dat files.

 After choosing the configurations, you just have to run ./build/glife [path to configuration file.ini], in the root folder.
 The second parameter is optional, but you must specify it <b>if</b> you don't have a file named glife.ini in a .config folder.